ongov/Digital-Service-Standard/README.md

 * Name your branch with your first name or user name, the type of change (fix for typos, grammar edits or feature for any additions or deletions), followed by a description of your changes name/fix/my-changes OR name/feature/my-changes
 * Make one commit per change and explain the reason for your change in your commit message (not what you changed, but why)

-## How we will evaluate changes to the standard
+### How we will evaluate contributions to the standard

  The policy team will review all of the changes submitted by email and GitHub and decide which changes to make based on the following criteria: